|

 "The velvet supplements affected bloodstream levels of creatine kinase.
 Creatine kinase indicates muscle tissue damage.
 Significantly lower blood level increases were noted in athletes taking the velvet supplement for two weeks, compared with those on a placebo.
 The athletes on the supplement also recovered from muscle soreness 24 hours earlier."

-Dr. J. Suttie, Agresearch Ltd, reported in 'Rural News', August 7, 2000
+Dr. J. Suttie, Agresearch Ltd, reported in 'Rural News', August 7, 2000Ginseng Panax quinquefolium, P. schinseng

 Ginseng contains plant biochemicals (anabolic steroid like components such as panaxatriol and panaxosides) which may mimic hormones produced by the adrenal cortex, thus 'sparing' it from exhaustion.
 Adrenal cortex hormones, and by extension possibly ginseng, increases blood sugar levels, and regulates and optimizes the mineral balance in cells.
 The purpose is to have the bodies metabolic processes in peak condition to meet a stressful situation.
 This is a biochemical 'adaptive reaction' to felt stress.
-Constant stress, however, can lead to 'adrenal exhaustion' - the adrenal glands enlarge and exhaust key biochemicals necessary for production of the 'anti stress hormones'.
+Constant stress, however, can lead to 'adrenal exhaustion' - the adrenal glands enlarge and exhaust key biochemicals necessary for production of the 'anti stress hormones'.Tests on laboratory animals have shown that those given ginseng extracts have not just managed to cope much better with stressful situations such as swimming in chilled water, they have also lived longer.
+Ginseng may be most useful for people who are either intermittently or chronically in unavoidably stressful situations, and who can't or won't take a holiday and get some exercise and good quality sleep.

 As with all chemicals, it is probably better to use lower doses if used regularly.